Bam92/abelmbula/content/blog/fcc-dna-pairing/index.md

 ## 1. Using For Loop, and If Statement

-For this solution we will loop over the parametor passed to the function and use if statement to return the correct pair.
+For this solution, we will loop over the parameter passed to the function and use if statement to return the correct pair.
 ```javascript
 function pairElement(str) {
   // Step 1.
 Declare the variable of type array that will encapsulate other paired arrays